 After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence.
 The impact of the pandemic and the inability to flex PFI costs have caused significant pressure on liquidity.
-A programme of restructuring and other key mitigating actions is being taken by the Senior Leadership Team and for this reason, it continues to adopt the going concern basis in preparing the financial statements.
+A programme of key mitigating actions is being taken by the Senior Leadership Team and for this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details are given in the Accounting Policies.
+(See note on page 31).